-Completed in 2012 by Bercy Chen Studio, from Austin, Texas, for Chris Brown, (a lawyer by day, science-fiction writer by night) Edgeland House or Chris Brown’s ‘Nature bunker’ (as he likes to call it), the house is spread across a 1,400-square-foot area of the Colorado River.
+Completed in 2012 by Bercy Chen Studio, from Austin, Texas, for Chris Brown, (a lawyer by day, science-fiction writer by night) Edgeland House or Chris Brown’s ‘Nature bunker’ (as he likes to call it) – the house is spread across a 1,400-square-foot area adjacent to the Colorado River.

 The green roof architecture is the work of John Hart Asher of the Ecosystem Design Group at the Lady Bird Johnson Wildflower Center in Austin.
 He planted more than 40 native species of plants and wildflowers on the roof and site, which helps protect the local ecosystem immensely.

 The home became a modern reinterpretation of the old architecture in North America, the native American’s “pit house,” which is typically sunken, taking advantage of the earth’s mass to maintain thermal comfort throughout the year.

 The inspiration came from the site which was originally a rehabilitated brownfield (formerly industrial) site.
 Edgeland Residence is about healing the land and ameliorating the scars of the site’s industrial past.